yixinsamgong/salon-space/README.md

 ## Features

 * Individual cards for students
-* Search bar to find artworks through medius
+* Search bar to find artworks through medium
 * Form to submit new artworks